myl-google/Broadsea/bigquery/README.md

 - Enter an instance name and default password
 - Choose a region and zone or leave the defaults
-- Click on "configuration options", select "authorize networks", and add the external IP of the VM that you noted earlier
+- Click on "configuration options", select "authorize networks", and add the external IP followed by /32 of the VM that you noted earlier.
 - Adjust any other settings as desired or leave the defaults
 - Click "create"
 - Make a note of the name of the instance, the default password, and the IP